huggingface/transformers/docs/source/model_doc/herbert.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HerBERT model it's a transformer model pretrained using a masked language modeling (MLM) objective (like BERT) for Polish language.
+The HerBERT model is a transformer model pretrained using a masked language modeling (MLM) and Sentence Structural (SSO) objectives for Polish language.